 - Enrolled in a co-op program at your university

-- Outstanding interpersonal and relationship management skills to effectively collaborate with varying levels of the organization as needed
+- Outstanding interpersonal and relationship management skills with the ability to effectively collaborate with varying levels of the organization as needed

-- Excellent written and verbal communication skills with the ability to distill sophisticated subjects to a wider audience
+- Excellent written and verbal communication skills with the ability to distill complex subjects to a wider audience

-- Emerging partnership and collaboration skills and ability to learn from and share knowledge with co-workers in a rapidly moving environment
+- Emerging partnership and collaboration skills and ability to learn from and share knowledge with co-workers in a fast-paced environment

-- High level of integrity, ability to deal with ambiguity, takes initiative/self-directed
+- High level of integrity, ability to deal with ambiguity, take initiative/self-directed

 - Evidence of strong character with integrity, honesty, accountability and trust